DRE2N/DungeonsXL/README.md

 * A built-in custom mob system and support for MythicMobs.
 [Read more...](../../wiki/signs#mob)
 * A powerful API: [Read more...](../../wiki/api-tutorial)
 * Different game types allow you to use your maps dynamically for different purposes.
 [Read more...](../../wiki/game-types)
+* Announcements sothat users can join the next match easily.
+[Read more...](../../wiki/announcements)
 * ...and many more!